 Case #1: Finding the Powerful Persistence Lift in a Writing Center

 Often, the hardest to earn gains are for populations with already high success rates because so much improvement has already been introduced.
-One of our partner universities has a large academic support center, a large student body of approximately 50,000 students, and an impressive persistence and graduation rate in the very high 80% range.
-They have begun to test and measure the various initiatives in the center to determine which ones are most beneficial to certain populations of students.
-With this knowledge they can build awareness and usage, and make the difficult gains in persistence and graduation to reach a goal of 90% retention.
+One of our partner universities has a large academic support center, a large student body of approximately 50,000 students and an impressive persistence and graduation rate in the very high 80 percent range.
+They have begun to test and measure the various initiatives in the Center to determine which ones are most beneficial to certain populations of students.
+With this knowledge they can build awareness and usage, and make the difficult gains in persistence and graduation to reach a goal of 90 percent retention.

-While the center offers the full spectrum of support, the focus is on a writing center, math tutoring and supplemental instruction.
-We analyzed four years of student data from Spring 2011 – Fall 2015 during which time 50,000 students attended the center.
+While the Center offers the full spectrum of support, the focus is on the writing center, math tutoring and supplemental instruction.
+We analyzed four years of student data from Spring 2011 – Fall 2015 during which time 50,000 students attended the Center.
 Illume Impact measured a 2.3 percentage point increase in persistence (weighted average) which translates to an additional 587 students persisting.
 This equates to at least $3.3 million in additional tuition per term.

 By looking at the data Illume Impact surfaced, this institution learned three important and highly actionable insights:

-- The second insight was the significant lift of 8.2 percentage points increase in persistence in the bottom quintile, with statistical significance.
-This lift was approximately 600% greater than for students with a moderate probability to persist.
+The second insight was the significant lift of 8.2 percentage points increase in persistence in the bottom quintile, with statistical significance.
+This lift was approximately 600 percent greater than for students with a moderate probability to persist.

 This is informing advisors about exactly who to reach out to, and encourage more use of the writing center for measurable lift in student success, now and in the future.

 Case #2: Large Urban College Measures Their Investment in Giant Computer Lab